Louise Petherbridge: Film and television

 Petherbridge made some film and television appearances.
 Short films include Cake Tin (2006), directed by Rosemary Riddell and Dream-Makers (1992), written and directed by Robert Sarkies.

-Petherbridge appeared in two episodes of Beyond the Law for TVNZ, in one of which she played con-artist Amy Bock, aka 'Percy Redwood'.
+Petherbridge appeared in two episodes of Beyond the Law for TVNZ, in one of which she played con-artist Amy Bock, 'Percy Redwood'.

 Death

 Petherbridge died at her home in Dunedin, on 18 January 2024, at the age of 92.

 Honours and awards

 In the 2000 Queen's Birthday Honours, Petherbridge was appointed a Companion of the Queen's Service Order for community service.
 In 2012, she received a lifetime achievement award at the Dunedin Theatre Awards.
 In 2014, she was awarded a New Zealand Theatre Services honour medal.